nohero765/wine-builds-/README.md

 > [!NOTE]
 >Known issues as of 2/7/26
->Controller not working due to winebus crashing due to a problem with SDL2 dylib
+>Controller Input not working due to winebus crashing caused by an issue with SDL2 dylib